PEC 215

 Approval of the bill depends on two rounds of voting in the plenary sessions of the Chamber of Deputies and the Federal Senate, with qualified quorum, that is, with the votes of at least 308 deputies and 49 senators.
 Parliamentarians opposed to the bill have said they will question its constitutionality in the Supreme Court.
 The bill needs three fifths of the votes in senate to be approved.

+PEC 215 has been proposed in repeated sessions of Congress since 2000, and has been approved in several congressional committee votes.
+Members of the Chamber of Deputies of PT, PCdoB, PV, PSOL and REDE have advocated against the bill.

 Great land owners have a great impact in congress.
 Protests by indigenous people prevented a vote on PEC 215 in 2014.
 Indigenous people have protested against the bill in front of the Chamber of Deputies.